Convert a desktop application written in Visual Basic 6 to the web

-But a simple integration is not always enough; you want to keep all of the functionalities of your application even if you are accessing through the browser from a remote computer.
+But a simple integration is not always enough; you want to keep all of the functionalities of your application even if you are accessing it through the browser from a remote computer.

 Once you have your VB6 application ready to be published on the web, as shown in this article, you may allow users to download files to any remote machine.